hitsave/omeka-discord-bot/README.md

 - `omeka_updates.log`: Contains information about new items and script execution
 - `cron.log`: Contains cron job execution logs (Docker only)

-Log information for each item includes:
+Log information includes:
-- Item ID
+- Number of items found in each time period
+- Items excluded due to placeholder descriptions
+- Format and media information
-- Title
+- Discord notification status
-- ARK identifier
-- Creation date
-- Media thumbnail URL

 ## Discord Notifications

-Discord messages include:
+Each notification includes:
 - Thumbnail preview of the first media item
-- Item title
-- ARK identifier (clickable link)
+- Item title (clickable link)
+- Description (truncated if too long)
+- Format information (e.g., DVD, VHS, Magazine)
-- Pagination for more than 9 items
+- Pagination for more than 9 items per message
-- Total count of new items found

 ## Development